Rare trade with Eagles nets Cowboys new center

 It's the first time the Cowboys and Eagles have made a draft-day trade since 2010, when the Cowboys moved up to take linebacker Sean Lee in the second round.

-The Cowboys downplayed the need for a center in their pre-draft press conference, especially early despite losing Frederick.
+The Cowboys downplayed the need for a center in their pre-draft news conference, especially early, despite losing Frederick.
 They have Joe Looney, Connor McGovern and Connor Williams as potential options to take over for Frederick, who made the Pro Bowl in five of his seven seasons.

-Frederick missed the 2018 season because of Guillain-Barre Syndrome, an autoimmune disease that affects the nervous system, but he returned last season, started every game and was named to the Pro Bowl.
-Frederick cited the illness as part of the reason why he opted to retire because he was not able to play at the same injury as before he got sick.
+Frederick missed the 2018 season because of Guillain-Barre syndrome, an autoimmune disease that affects the nervous system, but he returned last season, started every game and was named to the Pro Bowl.
+Frederick cited the illness as part of the reason why he opted to retire because he was not able to play at the same level as before he got sick.

 In 2013, the Cowboys traded down in the first round with the San Francisco 49ers before taking Frederick with the 31st selection.